 Version 2.1, Last Updated: 6th November 2019

 What information do we gather?

 We collect data for processing a candidate’s job application.
-We also collect data on individuals that are interested in working for us in the future.
+We also collect data for our talent pool on individuals that are interested in working for us in the future.
 We only collect data that is relevant for these purposes and is allowable by UK law.

 The information includes: Contact details, qualifications, skills, experience, covering letter, CV, ID, right to work status, and consent details.